IoTcat/kms/en.md

 Thanks to [Wind4/vlmcsd](https://github.com/Wind4/vlmcsd) for providing the KMS server source code

 ## License
-This project uses GPL-3.0 license, all non-licensed commercial use is prohibited! !
+ This project use MIT license.